Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Loose Ends

-First of all, the data structure creates a dummy tree induced from the set of the leaves $S^+$ and the root of $\T$, by first copying the entire $(i, t)$-tree $\T$, enumerating all its leaves and removing all the leaves that do not belong to $S^+$.
+\paragraph{Given an $(i, t)$-tree $\T$ and a set of leaves $S^+$ in $\T$, add $(i', t')$-status to the leaves in $S^+$.} First of all, the data structure creates a ``dummy'' tree induced from the set of leaves $S^+$ and the root of $\T$, by first copying the entire $(i, t)$-tree $\T$, enumerating all its leaves and removing all the leaves that do not belong to $S^+$.\footnote{This is the reason for having $3\dmax\underline{+1}$ slots in the $\Dsc$ arrays; the +1 is for creating a temporary dummy tree of this type.} Hence, without loss of generality, we now assume $S^+$ is the entire leaf set of $\T$ and that there are no potential shortcuts w.r.t.~$\T$.

-Hence, we now assume $S^+$ is the entire leaf set of $\T$.
-Notice that, after adding $(i', t')$-status to the leaves in $S^+$, every $(i, t)$-branching node in $\T$ is also an $(i', t')$-branching node.
-Moreover, for each such $(i, t)$-branching node, adding $(i', t')$-status to the node creates at most one new $(i', t')$-branching node.
+Notice that, after adding $(i', t')$-status to the leaves in $\T$, every $(i, t)$-branching node of depth at least $i'$ in $\T$ is also an $(i', t')$-branching node.
+Moreover, for each such $(i, t)$-branching node, adding $(i', t')$-status to the node converts at most one $\H$-node into a new $(i', t')$-branching node.

-Adding $(i', t')$-status to every $(i, t)$-branching node is straightforward, by a traversal through $\T$.
-To identify all newly created $(i', t')$-branching nodes, consider a path $P_{uv}$ between a single-child $(i, t)$-node $u$ and its $(i, t)$-child $v$.
-If $u$ is on the $(i', t')$-tree, then a binary search method is applied to $P$ so that the data structure identifies the correct $(i', t')$-branching parent of $v$ in amortized $O(\log\log n)$ time.
-This is proved in Lemma~\ref{lemma:create-branching}.